SugiSaku8/Deep-School/README.md

 # SCR

-SCR is the English acronym for “Study Consultation Room”.
+SCR is the English acronym for "Study Consultation Room".

 This application allows students to freely discuss their studies.